Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 Palm Harbor Homes

 Palm Harbor’s has an article on their blog with reviews from owners whose homes survived Hurricane Irma.
-One homeowner said she received very little damage even though winds were clocked at 175 mph.
+One homeowner said she received very little damage even though the winds were clocked at 175 mph.
 That’s impressive.

 Palm Harbor’s La Belle model could be another great manufactured home with the right specs.